Railway-Op-Sim/GB-Glasgow-Suburban/Documentation/README.md

 * Glasgow Queen Street High Level to Anniesland via Ashfield, make sure to route these services into Anniesland Plat 3 (the bay platform).
 * Helensburgh Central to Edinburgh via Dalmuir, Garscadden, Charing Cross.

+## Tips

-Any service prefixed with 5XXX is an empty stock movement, some of these do however have timetabled stops for crew switchover or allowing passing of other services.
+* Any service prefixed with 5XXX is an empty stock movement, some of these do however have timetabled stops for crew switchover or allowing passing of other services.

+* Take care when routing services towards Eastfield from Barnhill direction, the only crossover lies before Springburn.